The Review Panel that will be selecting the WOC Team and deciding race assignments will be:

 |January 1||Declaration of Intent submission deadline for WOC 2017|

-This will be a Red and Blue only event and will be open to the general public.
+MNOC will offer a full set of courses, with Green, Red, and Blue courses being sanctioned.
+All will be open to the general public.

 See below for changes in WOC Team selection processes.